Engaging Historically Non-Responsive, Non-Compliant Members

 Targeted, Personalized Outreach to Overcome Cultural and Language Barriers

 When a particular D-SNP appeared to be lacking in terms of engagement or HRA completions, Icario and the client worked together to zoom in quickly on determining the cause and initiating personalized outreach strategies.

 This has been highly effective during the pandemic as some agents have had extra bandwidth for outreach due to lower call volumes.
 The client was able to redeploy these resources to complete targeted outreach activities for plans showing increased levels of member non-compliance.

 For example, in one New York City ZIP code, the client’s data indicated 98% of members spoke English.
-However, language-specific targeting revealed this wasn’t the case, and materials were developed in Spanish and other relevant languages to reach members with essential communications and improve trust.
+However, language-specific targeting revealed this wasn’t the case, and materials were developed in Spanish and other relevant languages to reach members with important communications and improve trust.

 Increasing HRA Completions to Achieve 4 and 5 Star Performance

 The results are in, and the health plan can easily access data that is fully compliant and CMS audit-ready.
 Icario generates half of the HRA completions and the client generates the other half in a well-balanced partnership.